 That said, there is more detail to uncover.
-In the context of this piece, the detail we’re referring to has to do with its goal and purpose.
+In the context of this piece, the detail we’re referring to has to do with its purpose and goal.
 And there is a good reason for unpacking each.
-Understanding both allows you to recognise the real value.
+Understanding both allowS you to recognise the real value.

 Let’s return to the example of the Building Materials category.

 Within the category, you wouldn’t only stock one type of concrete mix or builder’s mix because that will limit your ability to increase your sales.
 It will also show your customers that you either don’t or won’t cater to their needs.

 Of course, you do need to be strategic in your approach.
 You can’t stock everything.
 Instead, you should look to range various options that meet the individual requirements of your different customers.

 One example would be to stock a product that is cheaper (but still has the same or similar value) for your price-sensitive customers.
 Or, stock a product that is fit for multiple purposes.